Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Overview Of Google Search Console

-Google Search Console (GSC) is a free tool from Google that helps you keep track of your website’s performance in search results.
-It’s essential for any Shopify store owner because it provides valuable insights into how your site is doing online.
-GSC shows you how often your site appears in search results, which keywords bring visitors, and how many clicks you get.
+Google Search Console (GSC) is a free tool that acts as the “health monitor” for your website.
+It shows you how often your site appears in search results, which keywords bring visitors, and how many clicks you get.
+In 2026, GSC will also provide critical data on Core Web Vitals and Merchant Center status.

 Importance For Shopify Stores